learn-co-curriculum/git-github-collaborating/README.md

 minimum:

 1. Always create feature branches and do your coding there.
-2. As much as possible, avoid doing work on a feature branch that isn't directly related to the feature you're working on.
+2. When working on a feature branch, as much as possible, avoid doing work that isn't directly related to the feature you're working on.
 3. Update your feature branch frequently to make sure it's kept up to date with the `main` branch on GitHub.
 4. Develop good communication strategies as a team, so everyone knows what their